Sampling Sphere Packings with Continuum Glauber Dynamics: Influence Operator

-In this section, we introduce the influence operator, a continuous analog of the influence matrix (Sec. \ref{subsec: properties of Influence}), and show that Strong Spatial Mixing implies bounds on the influence operator (Sec. \ref{subsection: SSM implies Spectral Bound}).
-In some settings, we can compute explicit bounds on the influence operator (Sec. \ref{subsec: explicit SI}).
+In this section, we introduce the influence operator, a continuous analog of the influence matrix (Sec. \ref{subsec: properties of Influence}) and develop its basic properties.
 Before we introduce the operator, we need a few definitions.

-Our definition of a Gibbs point process allows fugacities to be different at different points in space, and we will leverage this in our proofs.
-In particular, we want to be able to modify the activity around a point (for instance, to prevent other points from appearing too close to this point).